epsilon537/boxlambda/docs/test-bench.md

 The Test Bench
 ==============
-Because BoxLambda for the most part integrates existing components that have already been verified by their respective owners, the focus is on system-level testing rather than component-level verification.
-In the few areas where BoxLambda does introduce significant new logic, component and/or module-level verification is done.
+Because BoxLambda primarily integrates existing components that have already been verified by their respective owners, the focus is on system-level testing rather than component-level verification.
+In the few areas where BoxLambda introduces significant new logic, component and/or module-level verification is performed.
 Component-level verification and system-level testing use different test benches.

 The System-Level Test Bench
 ---------------------------
 The system-level test bench should allow for the following:

-- Execute system-level test cases in a reasonable time frame.
-With system-level test cases, I mean test cases where the DUT is the SoC.
+- Executing system-level test cases within a reasonable time frame.
+System-level test cases refer to those where the DUT (Device Under Test) is the SoC (System on Chip).
-- A short lather-rinse-repeat cycle of making code changes and testing them on a system-level DUT.
+- A short lather-rinse-repeat cycle for making code changes and testing them on a system-level DUT.
-- Full signal visibility into the build, to aid test case development as well as debugging.
+- Full signal visibility into the build to aid in test case development and debugging.
-- *Reasonably* easy automated testing.
-With the caveat that automated testing is never truly *easy*.
+- *Reasonably* easy automated testing, with the caveat that automated testing is never truly *easy*.

 ### Verilator

-Boxlambda uses Verilator to create system test benches.
-Verilator is a compiler.
-It compiles, or rather *verilates*, an HDL design into a C++ model.
-It then picks up any user-provided C++ testbench/wrapper code and compiles the whole thing into an executable, optionally with the ability to generate traces.
+BoxLambda uses Verilator to create system test benches.
+Verilator is a compiler that compiles, or rather *verilates*, an HDL design into a C++ model.
+It then incorporates any user-provided C++ testbench/wrapper code and compiles the entire setup into an executable, optionally with the ability to generate traces.

-C++ is not an ideal language for test case development, but it'll get the job done, and it's a compiled language, so it's *fast*.
+C++ is not the ideal language for test case development, but it gets the job done, and since it is a compiled language, it is *fast*.

 ### A Simple Test Bench